 XLD Agar is both a selective and differential medium.
 It contains yeast extract as a source of nutrients and vitamins.
 It utilizes sodium deoxycholate as the selective agent and, therefore, is inhibitory to gram-positive micro-organisms.
 Xylose is incorporated into the medium since it is fermented by practically all enterics except for the Shigella and this property enables the differentiation of Shigella species.
 Lysine is included to enable the Salmonella group to be differentiated from the non pathogens since without lysine, salmonellae rapidly would ferment the xylose and be indistinguishable from non-pathogenic species.
 After the salmonellae exhaust the supply of xylose, the lysine is attacked via the enzyme lysine decarboxylase, with reversion to an alkaline pH which mimics the Shigella reaction.

 To prevent similar reversion by lysine positive coliforms, lactose and sucrose are added to produce acid in excess.
-Degradation of xylose, lactose and sucrose to acid causes phenol red indicator to change its colour to yellow.
-Bacteria that decarboxylate lysine to cadaverine can be recognized by the appearance of a red colouration around the colonies due to an increase in pH.
-These reactions can proceed simultaneously or successively, and this may cause the pH indicator to exhibit various shades of colour or it may change its colour from yellow to red on prolonged incubation.
+Degradation of xylose, lactose and sucrose to acid causes phenol red indicator to change its color to yellow.
+Bacteria that decarboxylate lysine to cadaverine can be recognized by the appearance of a red coloration around the colonies due to an increase in pH.
+These reactions can proceed simultaneously or successively, and this may cause the pH indicator to exhibit various shades of color or it may change its color from yellow to red on prolonged incubation.

 To add to the differentiating ability of the formulation, an H2S indicator system, consisting of sodium thiosulfate and ferric ammonium citrate, is included for the visualization of the hydrogen sulfide produced, resulting in the formation of colonies with black centers.
 The non pathogenic H2S producers do not decarboxylate lysine; therefore, the acid reaction produced by them prevents the blackening of the colonies which takes place only at neutral or alkaline pH.